Print

 Notes

-• The homemade katsu sauce can be made in advance and stored, covered, in the fridge for up to 1 week.
+• Katsu sauce can be made ahead and stored in the fridge for up to a week.